 For the past 100 years, Rockefeller has been commonly referred to as the U.S.'s first billionaire.
 Rockefeller's son John Jr. insisted that his father's wealth was exaggerated.
 Biographers of Rockefeller have also cast some doubt on whether he ever actually became a billionaire.
 The 1998 biography Titan: The Life of John D. Rockefeller, Sr. by Ron Chernow put Rockefeller's highest net worth at $900 million.

 However, the legend refuses to die.
 Go ahead, Google "America's first billionaire" and see what comes up.
 It's all Rockefeller, all of the time.
-Just two years ago, I wrote an article published on Celebrity Net Worth, telling you all about John D. Rockefeller, America's first billionaire.
+A few years ago, I wrote an article published on Celebrity Net Worth, telling you all about John D. Rockefeller, America's first billionaire.

 It's easy to see why so many people and publications assume that Rockefeller was the U.S.'s first billionaire.
 After all, at one point, he pretty much controlled the oil industry.
 Rockefeller formed Standard Oil in 1882 and wanted to wring every penny out of the business, so he eliminated middlemen like wholesalers and purchasing agents.
 He even began manufacturing the barrels and cans needed to store the company's oil so that he didn't have to buy them from someone else.
 Rockefeller also developed products that produced petroleum by-products like petroleum jelly, machine lubricants, chemical cleaners, and paraffin wax.
 Standard Oil eventually eliminated the need for outsourcing completely, destroying several existing industries in the process.